 - Commodity Hardware: Commodity hardware equals lower cost.
 Businesses can replace/add hardware at a much lower cost than possible with legacy data center systems.

-- Scalability: Hyperconvergence uses a scalable building-block approach that allows IT to expand by adding units.
+- Scalability: Hyperconverged Technology uses a scalable building-block approach that allows IT to expand by adding units.
 Granular scalability is one of the hallmarks of this infrastructure.

-- Lower cost: Hyperconverged systems have a lower cost of entry compared to integrated systems or legacy infrastructure.
+- Lower cost: Hyperconverged integrated systems have a lower cost of entry compared to the legacy infrastructure.

 - Automation: With hyperconverged networks there is no need to create automated structures with hardware from different manufacturers or product lines.
 Everything is encapsulated in one environment.
 Resources are combined and centralized management tools are already in place.

-- Virtualization: Hyperconverged networks use virtual machines as the most basic construct of the environment.
+- Virtualization: Hyperconverged infrastructure uses virtual machines as the most basic construct of the environment.

-- Shared Resources: Hyperconvergence allows companies to deploy different kinds of applications in a single shared resource pool.
+- Shared Resources: Hyperconverged technology allows companies to deploy different kinds of applications in a single shared resource pool.

 - Data Protection: In a hyperconverged environment backup, recovery and disaster recovery are built in.
-They are part of the infrastructure, not third-party products that need to be integrated.
+Hence, they are part of the infrastructure, not third-party products that need to be integrated.

 - Single Vendor: Customers get one point of contact for the life of the system.
 From initial inquiry to system stand-down.
 Because hyperconverged systems are tested, customers have less need for pilot projects.